ibm-cloud-architecture/refarch-cloudnative-nginx/README.md

 ```

 * Edit file "nginx.conf"
-  * Replace $BLUECOMPUTE1_URL and $BLUECOMPUTE2_URL with your BlueCompute web page URLs (example 184.172.247.213:31020)
+  * Replace $APP_INSTANCE1_URL and $APP_INSTANCE2_URL with your web application URLs (example 184.172.247.213:31020)
+  * For more information on this configuraton file, check the [nginx load balancing documentation](http://nginx.org/en/docs/http/load_balancing.html)

+## 2 - Deploy nginx configuration file to your kubernetes cluster
 * Load the nginx configuration as [Kubernetes ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configmap/):
+  * Because containers must be immutable it is a good practice to not include the configuration directly in the container.
+ConfigMaps allow you to decouple configuration artifacts from image content to keep containerized applications portable.

 ```bash
 kubectl create configmap nginx-config --from-file=nginx.conf
 ```

+## 3 - Deploy nginx to your kubernetes cluster

 * Run the nginx POD:
 ```bash